Detecting gravitational lensing in hierarchical triples in galactic nuclei with space-borne gravitational-wave observatories: Conclusion and Discussions

 The spin of the SMBH is also a critical component to be incorporated in future studies.
 Throughout the analysis, we have assumed that the SMBH is a non-spinning Schwarzschild BH for simplicity, whereas astrophsical SMBHs may have significant spin~\cite{Reynolds:13}.
 While the Lense-Thirring precession has a longer period than the de Sitter precession for sources we consider here~\cite{Yu:20d}, it has nonetheless been shown to have potentially significant role in modulating the orientation of the inner BBH~\cite{Liu:19, Fang:19, Liu:21}.
 Besides affecting the orbital dynamics, the spin may also modify the lensing signatures~\cite{Bozza:03, Bozza:05, Bozza:06} Therefore, similar to testing the consistency in the SMBH's mass (Sec.~\ref{sec:PE_consistency}), one may further check the consistency in the spin of the SMBH by comparing its value inferred from the Lense-Thirring effect in the orbital dynamics and that from gravitational lensing.
 This may serve as yet another way of testing general relativity.

 Moreover, Ref.~\cite{Torres:20} recently suggested that fast Doppler motion can further cause aberration in GW rays and is another ingredient to be added in the future.
 For inner binaries that are even closer to the SMBH than what we considered here, the quasinormal modes of the SMBH might be further excited~\cite{Cardoso:21}.
 If the inner binary is observed at a lower frequency with a GW decay timescale much longer than the duration of the observation, gaseous effect might also play a role~\cite{Chen:20, Toubiana:21} together with Lidov-Kozai oscillations~\cite{Hoang:19, Deme:20}.
-We would like to conclude here by emphasizing that the vicinity of an SMBH is a rich laboratory of a variety of dynamics that remains to be explored more in depth both theoretically and observationally.